 A command given to a boxer's corner to exit the ring near the end of a rest period during a bout, immediately before the next round begins.

-In a boxing glossary of slang words 'shade' means to have the better of a boxing opponent.
+In this glossary of boxing words A to Z 'shade' means to have the better of a boxing opponent.

 The use of the upper arm to protect the chin from punches.

 A nickname given to a non-professional (amateur) boxer.
 Genuinely and thoroughly pure.

 Slipping is a defensive move and executed by slightly moving the head to either side so that the opponent's punches 'slip' by the boxer.

 The informal name given to an illegally staged and unregulated boxing show of the early to mid-1900s.

 In boxing, the term 'southpaw' refers to a left-handed fighter, one who fights with his right hand and foot forward while keeping his left hand and foot in the back.

 Sparring means making the motions of boxing without landing heavy blows, as a form of training.

 A sparring partner is a boxer employed to engage in sparring with another as training.

 A small, leather, air-filled bag connected to a swivel, and used by a boxer to develop hand-eye coordination necessary to hit a moving opponent.
 It improves and builds hand speed and muscle stamina.
 Boxers usually hit it for three minutes at a time (the length of a round).
 It improves rhythm and defense.
 It allows a boxer to practice slipping and rolling with punches.